You’ve received an alert in your Slack channel that the CPU rate for the

 The alert configuration determines the threshold for when the alert should fire and for how long.
 In this example, it’s set to send a single alert when any host’s CPU usage goes above

-0.01 at least once during a five minute evaluation window.
+75% during a 30 second evaluation window.
 The chart displays a shaded area to show where the threshold is set.

-You can configure alerts to send multiple alerts and you can change the evaluation window.
+You can configure alerts to send multiple alerts.
 You can also set separate levels of alerts (warning and critical), and send an alert when no data is reporting for the metric.

 warehouse service went above